GZwong/arch-setup/setup.md

 - `kanshi` - Used to set up default display profiles (e.g. setup a home profile whenever laptop is connected to external display to only use external display).
 The configuration file is located [here](.dotfiles/.config/kanshi/config).

 - `hyprexpo` - Plugin that enables a view of all workspaces, similar to Mac OS Mission Control.

+# To Dos

+Let's use EWW as the central widget system
+Let's use kanshi as the central monitor management system

+1. Create a monitor management GUI around kanshi.
+Sends notification whenever profile changes.
+2. Have eww listen to changes in profile and relaunch widgets accordingly.